 Undemocratic law.
 Parliamentarians are elected by and responsible to the people – but judges are appointed by the court system.
 This fact leads to criticism of judges as being unaccountable to the people.
 Some believe judges make decisions that are inconsistent with community standards and values; they believe that common law is itself undemocratic.
 This point of view is often expressed in the media, particularly during debates about sentencing.

 Lack of review.
 Courts lack the personnel, time, resources and opportunity to fully consider the changes they make to common law.
 In the parliament, draft legislation will go through numerous stages of review, including inquiries, investigations, parliamentary committees, law reform bodies and consultation, before it is drafted and introduced.
 In contrast, a judge or panel of judges has minimal time and resources at their disposal when forming common law decisions.

 Easily overridden.
 Common law can be overridden at any time by legislation.
 The parliament is the supreme law-making body and common law is considered inferior to legislation made by the parliament.
-This may be a disadvantage of common law, however it is also a response to the point about common law being undemocratic.
-If the parliament considers that common law is problematic or does not reflect the views of the people, it can legislative to abolish or change it.
+This may be a disadvantage of common law but it is also a response to the argument that common law is undemocratic.
+If the parliament considers that common law is problematic or does not reflect the views of the people, it can legislate to abolish or change it.